 2. Save up for my dream camera

 One of my biggest passions in life has always been photography.
-For as long as I can remember, my dream camera has been Canon EOS 5D Mark IV, but I could never justify spending that kind of money.
+For as long as I can remember, my dream camera has been Canon EOS 5D Mark IV (and Mark III before then), but I could never justify spending that kind of money.
 In many aspects, 2019 has been a real eye-opener – it showed me how easily something can be taken away from you and that nothing in life is certain.
 It’s definitely a learning process, but it taught me that we shouldn’t put things off for later and I’m determined to chase the things that set my heart on fire.
 I want 2020 to be the year I finally set aside enough money and take the plunge to purchase my dream camera – there’s no time better than now.

 3. Create more varied content